To Grok Grokking: Provable Grokking in Ridge Regression: Introduction

 \section{Introduction}

 By the standard of classical machine learning, overfitting the training data is usually believed to be harmful to generalization.
 To overcome this, regularization techniques such as early-stopping, dropout and weight decay have been developed.
-However, it has been witnessed that in certain cases, deep learning can exhibit counterintuitive phenomena that contravene this traditional wisdom.
+However, deep learning can sometimes exhibit counterintuitive phenomena that contravene this traditional wisdom.
 One of the most striking examples is ``grokking'' \citep{power2022grokking}, a phenomenon where generalization only starts improving long after the model achieves perfect training performance.
 The phenomenon of grokking has been extensively studied in recent years \citep{chughtai2023toy,tan2023understanding,notsawo2023predicting,fan2024deep}, and was also encountered in models that are different from neural networks \citep{blanc2020implicit,humayun2024deep,merrill2023tale}, as well as in large language models \citep{zhu2024critical,wang2024grokking,xulet} (see Subsection~\ref{subsec:related-works} for further discussion).
 But despite its increasing popularity, only a few prior works have established rigorous theoretical guarantees.